 Finally, the dissemination of this research through scholarly and public channels, including a peer-reviewed journal published by Indiana University Press and a white paper and articles for The Conversation and Chronicle of Philanthropy.
 The research will also be presented at academic conferences.
 Further details about these goals are below.

 Through this program we are partnering with World Congress of Muslim Philanthropists and Center on Muslim Philanthropy to launch an annual global “Muslim Philanthropy Week.”
-The Muslim Philanthropy Week (MPW) is scheduled to take place September 13-20, 2022.
+The first Muslim Philanthropy Week (MPW) took place September 13-20, 2022.

-MPW will have four components: first, it will ask Muslim philanthropists, nonprofits, and volunteers to engage in social good activities in their communities and to share these activities on a global virtual portal so that the world can witness the diverse and amazing acts of good by Muslims across the world.
-It is our hope to see #MuslimPhilanthropy and #SmilingisSadaqah to trend on social media that week (September 13-20, 2022); second, a convening of Muslim nonprofit organizations that will take place in Washington DC called Nonprofit Innovation Summit (September 17-18, 2022) and virtually to share best practices related to social good activities; third, a social good innovation exhibition where nonprofits and philanthropists can exhibit innovative social good projects or programs; fourth, the Global Donor Forum organized by the WCMP in Washington DC in September 18-20, 2022.
+MPW has four components: first, it asked Muslim philanthropists, nonprofits, and volunteers to engage in social good activities in their communities and to share these activities on a global virtual portal so that the world can witness the diverse and amazing acts of good by Muslims across the world.
+It was our hope to see #MuslimPhilanthropy and #SmilingisSadaqah to trend on social media that week (September 13-20, 2022); second, a convening of Muslim nonprofit organizations took place in Washington DC and virtually called Nonprofit Innovation Summit (September 17-18, 2022) shared best practices related to social good activities; third, a social good innovation exhibition where nonprofits and philanthropists exhibited innovative social good projects or programs; fourth, the Global Donor Forum organized by the WCMP in Washington DC took place September 18-20, 2022.

-We are also working with Pope Francis team to host a meeting of Muslim, Christian, and Jewish philanthropists at the Vatican in May 2022.
+We also worked with Pope Francis’ team to host a meeting of Muslim, Christian, and Jewish philanthropists at the Vatican in May 2022.